daniel-isidro/hot_n_pop_song_machine/README.md

 # Introduction

-My idea for this project started when I found out about the existence since 2010 of the **[Million Song Dataset](http://millionsongdataset.com/)**, The Million Song Dataset is a freely-available collection of audio features and metadata for a million contemporary popular music tracks.
+My idea for this project started when I found out about the existence since 2010 of the **[Million Song Dataset](http://millionsongdataset.com/)**, a freely-available collection of **audio features and metadata** for a million contemporary popular music tracks.
 Since music is one of my passions, it seemed appropriate to base one of my first Data Science projects on this subject.
-The core of the dataset is the feature analysis and metadata for one million songs, provided by [**The Echo Nest**](http://the.echonest.com).
+The core of the dataset was provided by the company [**The Echo Nest**](http://the.echonest.com).
 Its creators intended it to perform music identification, recommendation, playlist creation, audio fingerprinting, and analysis for consumers and developers.
 In 2014 The Echo Nest [was acquired](https://en.wikipedia.org/wiki/The_Echo_Nest) by [**Spotify**](www.spotify.com), which incorporated that song information into their systems.
+Now those audio features and metadata are available through the free **Spotify Web API.** Finally I chose to use this API instead of the Million Song Dataset for the project, as it is flexibilty and would teach me on how to work with APIs.

 **Music information retrieval (MIR)** is the interdisciplinary science of retrieving information from music.
 MIR is a small but growing field of research with many real-world applications.
 Those involved in MIR may have a background in musicology, psychoacoustics, psychology, academic music study, signal processing, informatics, machine learning, optical music recognition, computational intelligence or some combination of these.
 MIR applications include: